-Although Luxembourg law does not require a quorum for the conduct of business at annual meetings of shareholders, in accordance with the requirements of the NASDAQ listing standards, the Company has established that the presence at the Annual Meeting of holders of thirty-three and one-third percent (331/3%) of the votes of our common stock entitled to be cast, represented in person or by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+Although Luxembourg law does not require a quorum for the conduct of business at general meetings of shareholders, in accordance with the requirements of the NASDAQ listing standards, the Company has established that the presence at the Special Meeting of holders of thirty-three and one-third percent (331/3%) of the votes of our common stock entitled to be cast, represented in person or by proxy, will constitute a quorum for the transaction of business at the Special Meeting.
 Abstentions and broker "non-votes" will be treated as present for purposes of a quorum.

-Pursuant to Luxembourg law and assuming a quorum, the four (4) nominees for Director will be elected as Directors of Altisource at the Annual Meeting so long as the votes cast in favor of each such person exceed the votes cast against such person.
-You may vote in favor of, against or abstain from voting for one (1) or more nominees for Director.
+Pursuant to Luxembourg law and assuming a quorum, the nominee for Director will be elected as a Director of Altisource at the Special Meeting so long as the votes cast in favor of his election exceed the votes cast against his election.
+You may vote for, against or abstain from voting with respect to the Director nominee.